PMBio/mb-nanopore-2022/genomics/README.md

 `cd snv/illumina/ && ./snv.sh`

+## Phasing of single-nucleotide variants

+Assuming low to moderate long-read coverage, haplotyping is implemented as a two-step process using (1) [whatshap](https://whatshap.readthedocs.io/) to compute initial haplotype blocks based on long-reads and (2) [shapeit](https://odelaneau.github.io/shapeit4/) to scaffold haplotype blocks using the 1000 Genomes reference panel.
+For regions in the tumor genome that deviate from the expected 1:1 haplotype ratio we implemented a somatic copy-number aware switch-error correction algorithm to correct these switch errors.
+The pipeline can be run using

+`cd phasing/ && ./phase.sh`

+and requires the SNV calls, the genetic maps, the reference panel and the long-read alignments.

 ## Structural variant calling

 For the short-read data we applied [delly](https://github.com/dellytools/delly) to call structural variants and the pre-defined somatic workflow.